-We'll write to the main member to confirm any changes and the date they start.
+We'll write to you to confirm any changes and the date they start.

 The main member can ask us to give someone else permission to make changes to the policy on their behalf.

 The main member can add dependants to the policy at any time.